COMPLAINTS HANDLING PROCEDURE

 The assessment of the complaint will be based upon a sufficient and fair investigation.
 We will explain in writing our findings and where the complaint is upheld will offer remedial action or redress.
 This will be actioned promptly.

 If you are dissatisfied with any aspect of our handling of your complaint, please feel free to contact Rabina Ditta, Solicitor Advocate (email@example.com), who will conduct a separate review of your complaint.
 You will be told about the conclusion of this review within 28 days.

 If after following the review process you remain dissatisfied with any aspect of our handling of your complaint, you may contact directly the Legal Ombudsman to ask them to consider the complaint further:

 PO Box 6806

-9. If we have to change any of the above timescales we will let you know and explain why.
+7. If we have to change any of the timescales above, we will let you know and explain why.

-Alternative complaints bodies (such as ProMediate and Small Claims Mediation) exist which are competent to deal with complaints about legal services should both you and our firm content to use such a scheme.
-In the event that you wish to use an alternate complaint body you should advise us and we will then state if we agree.
+Alternative complaints bodies exist which are competent to deal with complaints about legal services should both you and our firm consent to use such a scheme.
+In the event that you wish to use an alternative complaint body you should advise us and we will then state if we agree.

 Complaints in relation to bills